kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

 **Note: might contain lot of pages, learn to skim and skip chapters and parts that don't interest you.
 In real life we don't have time to read every word!**

+Also I have decided to include very few papers in this course.
+Remember to check references in the books for supplementary reading.
 <table>
   <thead>
     <tr>